Evezzm/Evezzm/README.md

 <h2 align="center">Hi I'm Evelyn, nice to meet you👋</h2>

-- 🌍 I'm based in Melbourne
+- I'm based in Melbourne
-- 🔭I'm a Software Engineer with a demonstrated history of working in back end and front end technologies.
+- I'm a Software Engineer with a demonstrated history of working in back end and front end technologies.
-- 😄I love to design and write clean codes.
+- I love to design and write clean codes.
-- 🌱I'm passionate about building useable products that solve real customer problems.
+- I'm passionate about building useable products that solve real customer problems.
-- 🤝 I'm open to opportunities on full-stack and front-end developer roles
+- I'm open to opportunities on full-stack and front-end developer roles

 ### Skills